HugoGresse/Ical2Api/README.md

 ### TODO List:

+-   [ ] Secure event pages for be either publci readable or password protected / token
 -   [ ] Add slack webhook within iCal2Api using a Slack App
 -   [ ] User management
 -   [ ] Translation for reminders